MacDonnell of Antrim: 17th century

-Randal MacDonnell was a personal friend and courtier of King Charles I. Upon the commencement of the Bishops' Wars between Charles I and the Scottish Covenanters, he offered to lead a sea-borne expedition against the Covenanter regime on behalf of King Charles.
-This request was granted, but in the end the plans were frustrated by the antipathy of Thomas Wentworth and the success of the Covenanters against the King.
+Randal MacDonnell was a personal friend and courtier of King Charles I of England.
+Upon the commencement of the Bishops' Wars between Charles and the Scottish Covenanters, he offered to lead a seaborne expedition against the Covenanter regime on behalf of Charles.
+This request was granted, but in the end the plans were frustrated by the antipathy of Thomas Wentworth and the success of the Covenanters against the king.

-By 1645, however, the Scottish Covenanter regime had broken their truce with King Charles by intervening in the English Civil War on the side of the English Parliament.
-Randall MacDonnell once again requested to assist the King by orchestrating an expedition from Ireland.
-This had the joint aims both of weakening the Covenanter regime on behalf of the King, and of reclaiming lands from Clan Campbell.
-The Catholic MacDonnells were pitted against their Campbells foes, who were at the forefront of the puritanical Protestant Covenanter regime.
-This time, the plans for an expedition came to fruition, with Alasdair MacColla (also known as Alexander MacDonnell) leading a force of men from Waterford to Scotland.
-Rallying his Clan Donald kinsmen, and joining with the Marquis of Montrose, despite being outnumbered they inflicted a series of crushing defeats on larger enemy forces.
+By 1645, however, the Covenanters had broken their truce with Charles by intervening in the English Civil War on the side of Parliament.
+Randall MacDonnell once again requested to assist the king by orchestrating an expedition from Ireland.
+This had the aim of both weakening the Covenanters and reclaiming lands from Clan Campbell.
+The Catholic MacDonnells were pitted against their Campbell foes, who were at the forefront of the puritanical Protestant Covenanter regime.
+This time, the plans for an expedition came to fruition, with Alasdair MacColla (also known as Alexander MacDonnell) leading a force from Waterford to Scotland.
+Rallying his Clan Donald kinsmen and joining with the Marquess of Montrose, they inflicted a series of crushing defeats on larger enemy forces.

 Perhaps their crowning achievement was when, in a daring winter campaign, the Clan Donald forces undertook a surprise march through the snow-covered mountains into the Campbell heartlands of Argyll, which were considered impregnable.
-They then scored an overwhelming victory against the Campbell force that was arrayed against them at the battle of Inverlochy, with the chief Archibald Campbell ignominiously fleeing for his life on a barge as the men of his clan were being slaughtered in battle.
-Alasdair MacColla then occupied Argyll, and the chief Randall MacDonnell arrived to join him, but the successes of the Scottish campaign were to be undone by the defeat of King Charles in England.
+They then scored an overwhelming victory against the Campbell force that was arrayed against them at the Battle of Inverlochy, with chief Archibald Campbell ignominiously fleeing for his life on a barge as the men of his clan were being slaughtered in battle.
+Alasdair MacColla then occupied Argyll, and chief Randall MacDonnell arrived to join him, but the successes of the Scottish campaign were to be undone by the defeat of the royalists in England.
 Many MacDonnell troops fell back to Ireland, where they opposed the Cromwellian invasion.

-MacDonnell forces supported King James II in the Williamite War in Ireland.
+MacDonnell forces supported King James II of England in the Williamite War in Ireland.